Since 1987 through FY2015, the Lottery has raised over $2.46 billion for all South Dakotans.

 The South Dakota Lottery funds education and develops natural resources.

 The Lottery has provided more than $439 million to the state General Fund.
 Each year, nearly half of the entire General Fund is used to support local K-12

 The Lottery has provided more than $79 million to the Capital Construction Fund.
 Local communities use these funds to pay for rural water systems,

 community drinking water and wastewater improvement projects, and recycling and waste disposal programs.

-These benefits represent the leading use of the three state funds that receive Lottery revenues.
-The Lottery has also provided nearly $3 million to the S.D.
-Department of Human Services for problem gambling treatment services.
+The Lottery has also provided more than $3.4 million to the S.D.
+Department of Social Services for problem gambling treatment services.
 A detailed description of each Lottery product’s

 beneficiary funds follows.

 Lottery revenues come from the sale of scratch tickets, lotto tickets and video lottery play.

 All revenue from the sale of scratch tickets is transferred to the state General Fund.
 Scratch ticket sales have raised nearly $112 million for the

 Currently, the first $1.4 million of revenue from the sale of lotto tickets goes to the state General Fund.
 Any additional revenue is transferred